lenarddome/lenarddome/README.md

 <font size = 4>

-🌱 I am currently a Cognitive Science PhD Researcher in the Computational Modelling Lab at the University of Plymouth.
-My primary research focuses on computational modelling of categorization and human behavioural complexity.
-I am also interested in connecting this to work to impression formation and social categorization... **and open sourcing science!**
+🌱 **I am a Psychology Ph.D. in the [Computational Modelling Lab](https://www.plymouth.ac.uk/research/psychology/brain-research-and-imaging-centre/the-computational-modelling-laboratory) at the [School of Psychology, University of Plymouth](https://www.plymouth.ac.uk/schools/psychology).**

+My primary research focuses on **computational modeling of human heterogeneity**.
+I also develop new and innovative frameworks ([https://psyarxiv.com/ygmcj](https://psyarxiv.com/ygmcj)) for large-scale relative model comparisons.
+In addition, I have done effect-centric research on when **intelligent systems fail** with a special focus on the **inverse base-rate effect** - an irrational effect of non-uniform generalization of learned experience.
+I work hard on **open-sourcing science!** Transparency, openness, reproducibility, and accessibility are at the core of my work culture.

 <font size = 4>